 Where is X on the social media stage?In 2023, there are an estimated 415 million X/Twitter users worldwide, with over 95 million of these users being in the United States.
 The service was more popular with men than women, with male users accounting for 63 percent of the platform’s user base.

 Although the micro-blogging platform is popular and well known, its audience size does not compare with other social media giants such as Facebook, YouTube, WhatsApp, and Instagram – all of which have over two billion monthly active users.
 In terms of social media website visits, X ranked in fourth position in the United States, after Facebook, Instagram, and Pinterest, respectively.

-As of April 2022, former U.S. President Barack Obama was the most followed person on Twitter, with a total of over 131 million followers.
-Justin Bieber, Katy Perry, and Rihanna followed, all with over 100 million followers on the platform.
+Can X stay relevant?X users like to follow everyone and anyone, from presidents and CEOs, to pop stars and artists.
+CEO Elon Musk was the most followed person on X/Twitter as of August 2023, with a total of over 140 million followers.
+Former U.S. President Barack Obama, Justin Bieber, Katy Perry, and Rihanna followed, all with over 100 million followers on the platform.

 On average, worldwide users spent 5.3 hours on X per month in 2022, and they are specific about what kind of content they want from the platform.
 Overall, 55 percent of global X users preferred reading informative pieces of content on the service, whilst 39 percent wanted to see relevant posts.
 Additionally, in 2022, 59 percent of users in the United States stated they regularly got their news from Twitter.